Fishing reel: Centrepin reel

 Fly-reel drag systems have two purposes.
-One, they prevent spool overrun when stripping line from the reel while casting, and two, to tire out running fish by exerting pressure on the line that runs in the opposite direction.
-There are four main drag systems that are used with the fly reel.
-These are the ratchet-and-pawl, caliper drags, disc drags, and center-line drags.
+One, they prevent spool overrun when stripping line from the reel while casting, and two, they tire out running fish by exerting pressure on the line that runs in the opposite direction.
+There are four main drag systems that are used with the fly reel: ratchet-and-pawl, caliper drags, disc drags, and centre-line drags.
 The ratchet-and-pawl drag clicks automatically while the spool is spinning.
 The caliper drag causes the calipers to brush up against the reel spool.
-A disc drag is when pressure is applied on the plates which then applies pressure on the spool.
-Center-line drags also known as the best kind of drag because the pressure is directly on the spool close to the axis of rotation.
+A disc drag applies pressure on the plates, which then applies pressure on the spool.
+Centre-line drags apply pressure to the spool close to the axis of rotation.